oddbird/oddleventy/content/work/timedesigner.md

 <div class="row-grid" style="--day: 420;">
 ```

-In our CSS grid definition,
+In our CSS Grid definition,
 we use this `--day` variable to set the total number of columns.
 We end up with 1 column for each minute of the school day.